warsame143/IT-homelab-portfolio/README.md

 Entry-level IT candidate with hands-on lab experience and freelance support work.
 Familiar with Active Directory, Microsoft 365 administration, ServiceNow ITSM, and basic networking using VMware.

+## 👨‍💻 About This Portfolio

+This repository documents my hands-on IT home lab projects built in a VMware-based enterprise-style environment.

+Technologies and systems covered include:

+- Windows Server 2022 (Domain Controller)
+- Active Directory & Group Policy (GPO)
+- DNS & DHCP configuration
+- Microsoft 365 & Entra ID
+- ServiceNow (ITSM workflows & incident management)
+- Ubuntu Linux administration & Bash scripting
+- RAID configuration & disk management
+- Backup automation in virtualized environments

+The goal of this lab is to simulate real-world IT Support and System Administration scenarios.

 ## Lab Environment Overview

 - VMware Workstation running on Windows 11